 , tangential goods which relate to your services (such as advertising materials) must be submitted.

-10 months - Trademark Issues
+10 months - Trademark Registration Obtained

 It takes a few weeks from the time of Allowance until the final Trademark Certificate arrives.
 This is especially true if we only filed a Statement of Use after issuance (see 9 months).
 Now you can get the broadest scope of damages for trademark infringement when you go out and sue someone.